princeVegeta2/bitcoinPriceTracker/README.md

 - "Last Week" button shows the price of bitcoin on the last calendar week"
 - "Last Month" button shows the price of bitcoin on the last calendar month"
 - "Last Year" button shows the price of bitcoin on the last calendar year"
-- "Update Database" button manually updates the database from the fresh data via coindesk api, starting from 2011-01-01 to the current day when the button is pressed."
+- "Update Database" button manually updates the database from the fresh data via coindesk api, starting from last date entry on the database to the current day when the button is pressed."
 - The custom timeframe allows the user to choose the start date and end date.
 Then the chart will display the data between those two dates.